Now the SSPX faces its own internal schism

 SSPX leader Bishop Bernard Fellay.
 Picture: AFP Photo/Fabrice Coffrini

-- Peter Jesserer Smith for National Catholic Register
+Peter Jesserer Smith for National Catholic Register, International

 The SSPX, a priestly fraternity of more than 560 priests, operates without any recognized status in the Church, since losing its canonical status in 1975.
 Pope Benedict XVI jump-started a new chapter in trying to bring the society into a regular state in January 2009, by lifting the excommunications imposed on the SSPX’s four bishops, who were illicitly consecrated by its late founder, Archbishop Marcel Lefebvre, in 1988 without papal permission.